microbit-sam/microbit-docs/docs/advanced.md

 | `MICROBIT_STACK_SIZE` | Amount of memory reserved for the stack (in bytes). |
 | `MICROBIT_HEAP_END` | The end address of the mbed heap space |

-!!! warning
-    Only change these if you really know what you are doing!